clickpew/lets-play-hacking/tommy-boy_1.md

 FTP = Freshener: Trees of Pine
 ------------------------------
+Trying too hard on these section titles.
 Time to find that FTP instance!

 `~# nmap -vv 192.168.xx.xx -p1-65535 --open`